RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: A

-### Question # 23 - Mike recently implemented an intrusion prevention system designed to block common network attacks from affecting his organization.
+### [important] Question # 23 - Mike recently [implemented an intrusion prevention system] designed to block common network attacks from affecting his organization.
 What type of risk management strategy is Mike pursuing?
 A.	Risk acceptance
 B.	Risk avoidance
 C.	Risk mitigation